Gu-Ramos/tiny-games/lua/flap_reloaded/README.md

 # FLAP RELOADED
-Upgraded version of [FLAP](/lua/flap) that fixes most bugs and actually plays like a flappy bird clone.
+Upgraded version of [FLAP](/lua/flap) with 30min bug fixes that removes most of the problems and actually plays like a flappy bird clone.

 It still has really bad graphics though lol